Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 Pitchess Motions

-These are a California-specific legal motion that allows the defense lawyer to request to know certain information from the arresting officer’s personnel file.
-If it is suspected that the officer may have planted evidence or have a racial bias, this could be a critical motion in your case.
-This is often advisable if you were victimized by police misconduct such as the excessive use of force, illegal search and seizure or a forced confession.
+California-specific legal motions allow the defense lawyer to request certain information from the arresting officer’s personnel file.
+If it is suspected that the officer may have planted evidence or have a racial bias, this could be a critical motion.
+“I am most likely to file a Pitchess motion if my client was victimized by police misconduct, such as the excessive use of force, illegal search and seizure, or a forced confession,” says Liss.

-When the motion is approved by a judge, she will examine the file away from the attorneys and then determine what details should be revealed to the defense.
-The officer’s entire history will not be shared.
-Even so, this information is often enough to allow for the defense attorneys to bring question to the officer’s credibility and if the officer has a seriously troubling history of misconduct, it could even result in the charges being dropped altogether.
+When a judge approves a Pitchess motion, they will examine the file away from the attorneys and determine what details should be revealed to the defense.
+“While the judge will not share the officer’s entire history,” explains Liss, “this information is often enough to allow me to question the officer’s credibility.
+If the officer has a seriously troubling history of misconduct, this could even lay the groundwork for me to have the charges dropped altogether.”

 Motions for a Change of Venue

-Sometimes a small town might be buzzing with news of a crime and it seems like every citizen is up in arms about the act.
+Sometimes, a small town might be buzzing with news of a crime, and nearly every citizen is up in arms about the act.
 If this happens, the defense lawyer may file a motion for a change of venue, arguing that his client cannot receive a fair trial in that location because it will be too difficult to find an unbiased jury.
 Other local biases might also motivate a change of venue motion.
 For example, if an anti-gun advocate vandalized a local gun shop in an act of protest, their attorney may argue for a change of venue if 98% of local adults are members of the NRA.

-Like motions to exclude witnesses, a motion for a change of venue is usually performed at the start of the trial itself.
-It’s also worth noting that these motions are rarely successful although they can play a dramatic impact in cases where they are granted.
+Like motions to exclude witnesses, motions for a change of venue are usually filed at the start of the trial rather than in the pretrial phase.
+These motions are rarely successful, although they can have a dramatic impact in cases when they are granted.

-There are many ways your defense lawyer can help protect you under the California legal system, including the proper use of pre-trial motions.
-This is why when looking for the right attorney, it is so critical you find someone knowledgeable about all aspects of the criminal law industry.
-Peter M. Liss can help you.
-You can contact his office across the street from the Vista courthouse by calling (760) 643-4050.
+There are many ways your defense lawyer can help protect you under the California legal system, including the proper use of pretrial motions.
+When looking for the right attorney, you must find someone knowledgeable about all aspects of the criminal justice system.
+“I can help you,” says Liss, “please contact my office to schedule a free initial consultation by calling (760) 643-4050.”

 Call Today, I Can Help You